Question 166·Easy·Text Structure and Purpose

 Which choice best describes the function of the underlined phrase in the text as a whole?

-For SAT "function of a phrase" questions, first mark who is speaking (which side or viewpoint) when the phrase appears.
+For SAT “function of a phrase” questions, first mark who is speaking (which side or viewpoint) when the phrase appears.
 Then briefly read the sentence without the underlined part and ask what new information or effect the phrase adds: an example, a definition, a contrast, a reason, or something else.
-Finally, eliminate choices that mismatch the speaker (e.g., say it helps planners when it’s in the residents’ sentence) or that describe actions not present in the text (like comparing before/after or defining a term), and select the option that best matches the phrase’s actual role in the passage.
+Finally, eliminate choices that mismatch the speaker (for example, say it helps planners when it’s in the residents’ sentence) or that describe actions not present in the text (like comparing before/after or defining a term), and select the option that best matches the phrase’s actual role in the passage.

 Hints